2 more ex-Wirecard managers arrested, ex-CEO back in custody

 The two newly arrested ex-managers are the company’s chief financial officer until the end of 2017 and its former head of accounting, Munich prosecutor Anne Leiding said.
 She identified them only as L. and von E. respectively, in keeping with German privacy rules.

-The case against ex-CEO Markus Braun was expanded and a court ordered him kept in custody, Leiding said.
+The case against ex-CEO Markus Braun was expanded and a judge ordered him kept in custody, Leiding said.
 Braun was first arrested last month on suspicion of market manipulation and falsifying financial results, and then released on bail.
 A fourth former executive, the head of a subsidiary in Dubai, was arrested in early July.

 Wirecard filed for protection from creditors through an insolvency proceeding on June 25 after executives admitted that 1.9 billion euros ($2.2 billion) that had been represented as being held in trust accounts in the Philippines probably did not exist.
 The company said it is investigating the scope of its business handling payments through regional third parties, a major source of profits, and how that business was being conducted.